filamentphp/filament/packages/forms/docs/07-testing.md

 });
 ```

-> Note that if you have multiple forms on a Livewire component, you can specify which form you want to check for the existence of the field like `assertFormFieldExists('title', 'fooForm')`.
+> Note that if you have multiple forms on a Livewire component, you can specify which form you want to check for the existence of the field like `assertFormFieldExists('title', 'createPostForm')`.

-### Visibility
+### Hidden fields

-To ensure that a field is visible pass the name to `assertFormFieldIsVisible`:
+To ensure that a field is visible pass the name to `assertFormFieldIsVisible()`:

 ```php
 use function Pest\Livewire\livewire;